chiponn/GCP-management-scripts/README.md

 # How to use?
 1. As all scripts are used by gcloud client, please download and install first from here - https://cloud.google.com/sdk/install.
+2. As some scripts use "jq", make sure to install the jq client.
-2. Place both directories under the same path.
+3. Place both directories under the same path.
-3. Add to crontab when would you like the script run.
+4. Add to crontab when would you like the script run.
 A crontab example can be found in the project's root directory.
 * If you use it, please make sure to change the path accordingly.
 ** You can open crontab with "$ crontabe -e" command and simply past the content inside.